In Attendance- Me, James, Chris and Susie.

 Cast Members of Note- Jackie Earle Haley, Rooney Mara, Katie Cassidy, Kyle Gallner, Thomas Dekker, Clancy Brown, and Connie Britton.

-What's it About?- Dirty fedora, red and green striped sweater, burnt face and the finger knives... who in the world doesn't know and love Freddy Krueger to some degree?
-Freddy makes up one third of the holy trinity (Jason and Michael), whom are so iconic that they are recognized by first name alone.
-What sets Freddy apart is that he's the only one of them that really requires an actor to play them, and not just a stunt man in a mask.
+Freddy Krueger to some degree?
+Freddy makes up one third of the Holy Horror Trinity (along with Jason and Michael), whom are so iconic that they are recognized by first name alone.
+What sets Freddy apart is that he's the only one of them that really requires an actor to play him, because you can't just use a stunt man in a mask...
 I guess what I'm saying is that he's the man.

 Rooney Mara and Katie Cassidy did a nice job here too.
-Besides looking hot, they actually know how to act, especially Katie.
+Besides looking hot, they actually know how to act, especially Rooney.
 And what can you say about Clancy Brown?
-The guy is hands down one of the best character guys in the business, and he does his thing here just as well.
+The guy is hands down one of the best character guys in the business, and he's as solid here as he usually is.
 A great cast overall.

-In my opinion, the original NOES series lost it's way when it became more about Freddy's one-liners and jokes than blood and mayhem.
+In my opinion, the original NOES series lost it's way when it became more about Freddy's one-liners and jokes than the blood and mayhem.
 The original NOES, Dream Warriors and New Nightmare were about the only great ones in the series.
 The rest made me cringe more often than not.
-This remake brings back the coolness, the blood, and the menace of the first and second flick.
+For me at least, this remake brings back the darkness, the blood, and the menace of the first and second flick.
 Not bad at all.

-The Bad- Jackie Earle Haley played Freddy as well as Robert Englund did.
+Jackie Earle Haley played Freddy as well as Robert Englund did.
 Yeah, I just went there.
 I want to smack myself in the mouth for even saying that, but it's true.
 Both performances are a bit different, but both are also effective and fantastic in their own way.
-Sorry Robert, I never thought I would utter such horror blasphemy.
-We still love you too.
+Sorry Robert, I never thought I would utter such Horror blasphemy.
+We still love you the most.

-The Gory- Freddy got pretty bloody in this one, which surprised me.
-Of course there's no bed-geyser of blood in the remake, but the gloves definitely get a work out.
+Freddy got pretty bloody in this one, which surprised me.
+Of course there's no bed-geyser of blood in the remake, but the glove definitely gets a workout none the less.

-The Master Says- A- (9.5/10) Sure it's a remake of a film that didn't need to be remade in any way, shape or form, but that doesn't mean it wasn't a great flick in it's own right.
 Jackie Earle Haley did Robert Englund's legacy proud and gave us a realistic, creepy Freddy.
 Remakes tend to suck, but some of them can be worthwhile, and this is one of them.
 Don't be biased.
-Check it out, and you may just have another Elm Street film to love alongside of the classic ones that you already do.
+Check it out, and you may just have another Elm Street flick to love alongside of the classic ones that you already do.